Tips for decorating narrow hallways

 Just like ornaments and cushions are the accent to your living room, the hallway is the accent to your home.
 It’s the first thing people see and it should set the tone for your personality.
 It’s also the smallest room you’re probably going to decorate, so why not go a bit wild?

 So far we’ve agreed on two things: you need reflective surfaces and a bit of creative personality, so tip number three is perfect for both.
-Gallery walls of print posters, art and photos are a great way of bringing some of that to your hallway.
+Gallery walls of full-size print posters, art and photos are a great way of bringing some of that to your hallway.

 The glass of the frames reflects light the same way that a mirror does and if you get the right sort of art, you can create a real bohemian vibe for your home.
 Team them with bold wallpaper and you’re onto a sure winner when it comes to marvellous modern hallways.

-Hallways need storage for all sorts of things: shoes, coats, umbrellas, post, telephone books – all of which can quickly create a clutter.
+Hallways need storage for all sorts of things: shoes, coats, umbrellas, post, telephone books – all of which can quickly create clutter.
 Storage solutions for hallways can be difficult to perfect, but not impossible to achieve.
 Shelving is one good option, as this still keeps your floor space free, try sticking a shelf over the many doorways, this keeps them above the eye line while even adding a funky addition to an otherwise boring old door.

 Shoe storage in pull-out cupboards are widely available in extra-thin designs that save on space, but if you have a shoe collection worth envying, then a few small floating shelves will soon give you a shoe gallery that will be the envy of your fellow fashionistas.
 Of course, there’s no reason you can’t go for a serious statement piece if that’s your style – your home’s hallway décor is all about you, after all.
 Coats can take up a surprising amount of space, quickly piling up and out into the main path of your hallway.
 To minimise this, try small hooks – ones that will force you to only hang one coat per hook – and limit the amount you have (working in odd numbers is the cardinal rule for most decorating choices).